spectrocloud/librarium/packages/docs/content/12-enterprise-version.md

 # On-Premises Installation

-The Spectro Cloud SaaS platform is also available as an entirely on-prem and customer managed offering.
+The Palette SaaS platform is also available as an entirely on-prem and customer managed offering.
 The on-prem version can be installed in customer data centers to manage Kubernetes clusters.
-Spectro Cloud on-prem is available in two modes:
+Palette on-prem is available in two modes:

-## Quick Start
+## Quick Start Mode

 Single node installation of the platform, ideal for PoC environments.

-## Enterprise version
+## Enterprise Mode

 Highly available multi-node installation typically for production purposes.

-Spectro Cloud provides a platform installer which enables installation of both quick start and enterprise versions.
-Please [contact us](https://www.spectrocloud.com/contact/) to receive download instructions.
+Palette provides the platform installer to enable quick start and enterprise versions installation.
+To obtain the platform installer, please contact our Sales team by completing [the form here](https://www.spectrocloud.com/contact/).